CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 Please refer to [http://s3tools.org/download](http://s3tools.org/download) and [http://s3tools.org/usage](http://s3tools.org/usage) for upstream documentation.

-Once you have OpenStack and s3cmd instralled in your environment, you can download the [allas_conf](https://raw.githubusercontent.com/CSCfi/allas-cli-utils/master/allas_conf) script to set up the S3 connection to your Allas project.
+Once you have _OpenStack_ and _s3cmd_ installed in your environment, you can download the [allas_conf](https://raw.githubusercontent.com/CSCfi/allas-cli-utils/master/allas_conf) script to set up the S3 connection to your Allas project.
 ```text
 wget https://raw.githubusercontent.com/CSCfi/allas-cli-utils/master/allas_conf
 source allas_conf --mode s3cmd --user your-csc-username
 ```
 Note that you should use the `--user` option to define your CSC username.
 The configuration command first asks for your CSC password and then for you to choose an Allas project.
-After that, the tool creates a key file for the S3 connection and stores it in the default location.
+After that, the tool creates a key file for the S3 connection and stores it in the default location (_.s3cfg_ in home directory) .

 ## s3cmd with supercomputers

-To use s3cmd in Taito or Puhti, you must first confugure the connection:
+To use s3cmd in Puhti, you must first confugure the connection:
 ```text
 module load allas
 allas-conf --mode s3cmd
 ```

 The configuration process first asks for your CSC password.
-Then it lists your Allas projects and asks for the name of the project to be used.
+Then it lists your Allas projects and asks to select the project to be used.
 The configuration information is stored in the file _$HOME/.s3cfg_.
 This configuration only needs to be defined once.
 In the future, s3cmd will automatically use the object storage connection described in the _.s3cfg_ file.
-However, if you wish to change the Allas project that s3cmd uses, you only need to run the configuration command again.
+However, if you wish to change the Allas project that _s3cmd_ uses, you only need to run the configuration command again.

 ## Create buckets and upload objects